This page is the result of a question I am often asked so, I thought I’d dedicate a page to this subject.

 - ventilation

-- Fire extinguisher – make sure that it the right type for the gas that you are using!
+- Fire extinguisher – make sure that it is the right type for the gas that you are using!
 Very important!

 There are other things too – depending on what type of torch system you purchase.